lewis267/CS_190/README.md

-# CS_190
+# CS_390
-Competitive Programming Course Problems
+Competitive Programming Course Problems for CP1 and CP2